miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 ## Re-Stating Chain Reaction of Loads

 > Excellent, o1, really excellent!
 You were just released a few days ago and
-> already are seeing things Claude can't&#151;without me having to explicitly
+> already are seeing things Claude can't—without me having to explicitly
 > spell it out.
 Now let's ratchet-up the explicitness of the plan and make today
 > epic!